AbdulAzeem-10/AI-Coding-Agent/README.md

 Project
 ```

-Authentication-related routing is connected to the application's user context and authentication layer.
+Routing is connected to the authentication and user-context architecture.

 ---

-# 🐛 Major Bugs & Engineering Fixes
+# 🐛 Major Bugs & Fixes

-This project was developed through iterative debugging rather than simply assembling libraries.
+This project was built through iterative development and debugging.

-Several real integration problems were encountered and resolved.
+Several real integration issues were encountered and resolved.

 ---